margaretmf/margaretmf.github.io/poetry.md

 I was already from Virginia, but it shed light on West Virginia, nearby, and brought me one step closer to Old Virginia.
 I thought I was relating to the South, but it made me aware of the West.
 I had already been to South America, but it brought me more love for the South Americans.
-I had already been to Scotland and Ireland, but it woke up my memories of a love for Scottish music.
+I had already been to Scotland and Ireland, but it woke up my memories of a love for Scottish and Irish music.
 I had already traveled to the West to visit the natives, but it called my attention to the greater whole.
-I had already felt denied by Southern culture, but it woke me up to my Southern mamma.
+I had already felt denied by Southern culture, but it woke me up to my Southern mom.
 I was already aware of the trucks at the Port and on the roads, but it led me to love the truck drivers more.
 I had thought Country music was just for White People, but I realized I already listened to country music produced by Black people.
 I denied that the music was for me, and prayed that there was another woman the song was for.
 I felt for him, and loved his heart, but felt guilt, rejected, and ignored, and ashamed, and I grew stronger.
+I felt ignored, and I wished him well, and encouraged him to move in another direction, and pushed him away.
+I fel down hard to the ground, and the Black man saved my life with good cheer, good faith, and a good conversation.
 When listening more deeply, it reminded me of the guy next door, and woke me up to how he viewed the world.
-I had already felt eternity, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.
+I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.

 ## The Union ##
 The red, white, and blue, where brown cadillacs and red trucks drive on the same roads.